-Since our quality assurance depends heavily on the community, we try to track issues where the user would expect them, instead of seperated by repository.
-This means, that issues of almost all components that are distributed as with the system-image are tracked in the Ubuntu Touch tracker.
-An exception of this are click-apps that can be updated independently through the OpenStore.
+Since quality assurance depends heavily on community effort, issues are tracked where users expect them, instead of separated by repository.
+This means issues of almost all distributed components (as with the system-image) are tracked in the Ubuntu Touch tracker.
+An exception to this are click-apps, which can be updated independently through the OpenStore.

-Most other repositories track isues locally.
-If you’re unsure whether a repository uses its own tracker or not, consult the README.md file.
-Repositories that don’t track issues locally have their bugtracker disabled.
+Most other repositories track issues locally.
+You will find out whether a repository uses its own tracker or not in its README.md file.
+Repositories that don’t track issues locally have their bugtracker turned off.

 This page is mainly about the Ubuntu Touch tracker, but most principles apply to other projects as well.

-To increase transparency and communication, GitHub projects (Kanban-Boards) are used whereever practical.
+In the interest of transparency and communication, GitHub projects (Kanban-Boards) are used wherever practical.
 In case of github.com/ubports/ubuntu-touch, a single project is used for all issues.
-Projects support filtering by labels, so that only issues that belong to a specific team or affect a specific device can be viewed.
+Projects support filtering by labels, so that only issues belonging to a specific team or ones affecting a specific device can be viewed.